mfojtik/deltacloud-client/README.md

 # TODO

-- Added tests (right, I like to write the code first, because is more fun ;-))
+- Added more tests (right, I like to write the code first, because is more fun ;-))
 - Add support for the missing Deltacloud API collection
 - Test AeolusProject for compatibility